jundalisay/spblist/content/en/research/mohammad/quran/sura-004a.md

 - created from it its mate
 - propagated from them many men and women.

-Revere Allah and your parents.
+Revere Enki and your parents.

 {{< s v="2" >}}  Give orphans their properties.